gk199/MonteCarlo_PrivateProduction/LLP_TDC/README.md

 # Instructions for Generating Private Production LLP MC Samples
 Private production MC generation for LLP samples is done in order to account for the TDC simulation edits and to test TDC thresholds different than the default value of 18.7.
+This is done on lxplus in `/afs/cern.ch/work/g/gkopp/MC_GenProduction/113X_LLP_TDC/`.

 ## Production Campaign and Setup Commands
 The production campaign for the [HTo2LongLivedTo4b](https://cmsweb.cern.ch/das/request?view=list&limit=50&instance=prod%2Fglobal&input=dataset+dataset%3D%2FHTo2LongLivedTo4b*%2F*%2F*) dataset is [here](https://cms-pdmv.cern.ch/mcm/requests?prepid=TSG-Run3Winter20DRPremixMiniAOD-00056&page=0&shown=127).
 From this, select GEN-SIM (first link in chain) or DIGI (second link in chain) and click through "Action" and "Get Test Command" (3rd picture option).
 This will give the full executable scripts to run.
 For example, the [GEN-SIM script](https://cms-pdmv.cern.ch/mcm/public/restapi/requests/get_test/HCA-Run3Winter20GS-00035) and the [DIGI script](https://cms-pdmv.cern.ch/mcm/public/restapi/requests/get_test/HCA-Run3Winter20DRPremixMiniAOD-00010) are here.